• Home

 Are 2027 Disney Adventure bookings open?

 Yes.
-As of April 2026, Disney Adventure bookings are open through August 2027, with September–December 2027 dates expected to open around mid-2026.
-The Disney Adventure will continue sailing 3-night and 4-night voyages from Singapore through at least 2031.
-Summer 2027 bookings opened to the general public on February 23, 2026, and school holiday dates are already filling up.
+As of June 2026, Disney Adventure sailings are bookable through August 2027, with September–December 2027 dates expected to open in the second half of 2026.
+The ship will continue 3-night and 4-night voyages from Singapore through at least 2031.
+Summer 2027 bookings opened to the general public on 23 February 2026, and Singapore school holiday dates (June, November–December) are already filling fast.

 Can I bring my own alcohol on the Disney Adventure?

 Yes.
 Adults aged 21 and over can bring up to six cans of regular-sized beer or two 750ml unopened bottles of wine in their hand-carry luggage.
-This is a helpful cost-saving tip, especially since no drink packages are available on any Disney Cruise Line ship — all beverages are priced individually.
+No drink packages are available on any Disney Cruise Line ship — all beverages are priced individually, so bringing your own can save meaningfully across a sailing.

 What is LuggMe and should I use it on disembarkation day?

-LuggMe is a luggage transfer service available inside the Marina Bay Cruise Centre terminal.
-If your flight home departs later in the day (common for many Singapore visitors), LuggMe will collect your bags at the terminal and deliver them to Changi Airport for you to pick up before your flight.
-This frees you to explore Singapore on your last day without dragging suitcases around.
-It's worth booking in advance, though walk-ups are accepted.
+LuggMe is a luggage transfer service inside the Marina Bay Cruise Centre terminal.
+If your flight home is later in the day (common for Singapore stopovers), LuggMe collects your bags at the terminal and delivers them to Changi Airport for pick-up before your flight.
+This frees you to explore Singapore on your last day without dragging suitcases.
+Worth booking in advance, though walk-ups are accepted.

 Is there a casino on the Disney Adventure?